 - Applicants must be US citizens, non-citizen nationals or have permanent residence

-- Two letters of recommendation; one of which must be from a current mentor
+- Two letters of recommendation from, one from their current faculty mentor

 - One-page research concept proposal

 - Letter of support from department chair stating support for 50% research effort